Paris gets new JPMorgan trading hub in post-Brexit push

-PARIS, June 29 (Reuters) - French President Emmanuel Macron inaugurated JPMorgan's (JPM.N) new trading hub in Paris on Tuesday, as France pitches for more banking jobs and tries to lure finance workers looking to leave London after Brexit.
+PARIS (Reuters) - French President Emmanuel Macron inaugurated JPMorgan’s new trading hub in Paris on Tuesday, as France pitches for more banking jobs and tries to lure finance workers looking to leave London after Brexit.

 Banks are spending billions of dollars beefing up their European Union operations post-Brexit to avoid disruption to some of their activities.